 Its been about two months since I started using this video Mp3 player.
 At that time, the original price of this product on overstock.com was about $64.
 However, I had to pay $100 since I ordered harilo.com to ship it here, in Nepal.
-The Mp3 player is working just fine.
-I didn't expect much from it; I knew I cannot get a full-fledged state-of-the-art device for just sixty dollars.
+The Mp is working just fine.
+I didn’t expect much from it; I knew I cannot get a full-fledged state-of-the-art device for just sixty dollars.
 I was looking for something to pass time with, something simple which could play music and also let me watch movies.
 And I am pretty sure, it has fulfilled all my desires.
 The device is not perfect though.
 Like every other stuff, it has got its own pros and cons.
-I'll list the features and limitations of this device that I have encountered.
+I’ll list the features and limitations of this device that I have encountered.

-Picture and Text Viewer - The picture browser supports JPEG, BMP and GIF formats.
+Picture and Text Viewer – The picture browser supports JPEG, BMP and GIF formats.
 You can zoom in or zoom out the picture and go into slideshow mode as well.
-The player supports text files saved as ".txt" and ".lrc" in ANSI code.
+It supports text files saved as “.txt” and “.lrc” in ANSI code.
 You can listen to music and read a text file at the same time.